mcurmi05/Media-Lab-Config/README.md

 - Any kind of computer (old unused laptops are great).
 If you want your media server to be running 24/7, best to run something lightweight (I chose Ubuntu Server, which is a super lightweight barebones linux distribution)
 - Docker and docker compose
 - Make sure to open ports 80 and 443 on your firewall for this to work (if you prefer not to a VPN setup might be better)

+To implement this all you gotta do is run docker-compose up -d in each container directory in your terminal once they have been edited for your file path needs.
+To turn off containers you can run docker-compose down, docker ps will show you all your docker processes which displays all your containers.
+This might depend on your version of docker compose so make sure to read the docs.
+Otherwise learn how to use the portainer interface to troubleshoot your containers if you aren't comfortable with the terminal.